deesclouds/deeweb-blog/src/pages/posts/post-3.md

 ## What I've accomplished:

 It wasn't always smooth sailing, but I'm enjoying building with Astro.
 And, the [Discord community](https://astro.build/chat) is really friendly and helpful!

+I've learned that writing within Markdown converts to HTML within the browser.